AkshathRaghav/tinyspeech/README.md

 # 🗣️🔥 QP-TinySpeech

-🚀 Extremely Low-Bit Quantized + Pruned TinySpeech-Z for low-power MCUs 🚀
+*Extremely Low-Bit <ins>Quantized + Pruned</ins> TinySpeech-Z for low-power MCUs*

 </div>

 # Overview

-This repository contains (Iterative Pruning & QA-Training) scripts implementing the attention condenser block based architecture, aimed at offsetting the computational cost of self-attention networks.
-Moreover, it contains inference scripts designed to run on the VSDSquadron-Mini board, carrying the CH32V003 micro-controller and equipped with only 2kb of RAM and 16kb of Flash.
+This repository contains Iterative Pruning & QA-Training scripts implementing the attention-condenser-based TinySpeech architecture, aimed at offsetting the computational cost of using sparse convulution modules.
+Moreover, it contains inference scripts designed to run on the VSDSquadron-Mini board, carrying the CH32V003 microcontroller and equipped with only 2kb of RAM and 16kb of Flash.

-This project requires a ESP32 for interfacing with the audio sensor, and is responsible for sampling them into MFCC embeddings.
-These vectors will then be passed into the board for inference.
+QP-TinySpeech deployments allow for on-device command recognition for voice-assistants on low-power devices.

 > Please reach out to araviki`at`purdue`dot`edu for any questions